 Home working has never been more popular.
-Whilst just 8% of the global workforce worked from home in 2019 (around 260 million people), the 2020 global pandemic has seen the number of home workers increase to 50% or more in many countries – with billions of people now routinely working from home.
+Whilst just 8% of the global workforce worked from home in 2019 (around 260 million people), the 2020 global pandemic saw the number of home workers increase to 50% or more in many countries – with billions of people now routinely working from home.

 This substantial rise in home working has led to the need for comfortable and effective home offices, and the lighting of the home office is actually a key aspect of that.